geudde/attic-chest/pages/03.season-2/05.meeting-17/10.enigma/docs.md

 ---

-My first is a Name given oft to a Beau
+My first is a name given oft to a beau
-My second a Fish each good Housewife should know
+My second a fish each good housewife should know
-It would not afford any Lover surprise
+It would not afford any lover surprise
 If my whole should be found in the fair one’s bright eyes.

 Answer: Sparkling